Building a Modeled Event Mesh

 Managing Model Event Brokers

-You can view information about each event broker in a modeled event mesh, including details about the Event Management Agent connection and the list of associated applications.
-For Kafka event brokers you can also view the list of associated events and schemas.
+Administrators and Event Portal Managers can view information about each event broker in a modeled event mesh, including details about the Event Management Agent connection and the list of associated applications.
+For Kafka event brokers, you can also view the list of associated events and schemas.
 For Solace event brokers, you can also view associated Event API Products.
-If the model event broker was created for an event broker service in your PubSub+ Cloud account, you can also view the event broker service in Cluster Manager.
+If the model event broker was created for an event broker service in your Solace Cloud account, you can also view the event broker service in Cluster Manager.

-You can delete an event broker from a modeled event mesh if it has no objects associated with it.
-When you delete an event broker, any corresponding runtime discovery data and audit results are deleted.
-If you created the event broker from an existing PubSub+ Cloud event broker service, it is not affected.
+You can delete an event broker from a modeled event mesh only if it has no objects associated with it.
+When you delete an event broker, any corresponding runtime discovery data and audit results are also deleted.
+If you created the event broker from an existing event broker service, it is not affected.

 To view and manage a model event broker, perform these steps:

-1. On the Runtime Event Manager home page, select the Modeled Event Meshes tab.
+1. On the navigation bar, select Runtime Event Manager .

-2. Click the name of a modeled event mesh that you want to manage the event brokers for.
+2. At the top-left, select the environment containing the modeled event mesh that you want to manage the event brokers for.

 1. In the event broker list, select the event broker you want to view the details for.